telerik/blazor-docs/knowledge-base/inputs-open-programmatically.md

                    Width="300px" />

 @code {
-    private DotNetObjectReference<OnFocusKB>?
+    //Replace the OnFocusKB type with the type of the component that hosts this code private DotNetObjectReference<OnFocusKB>?
 DotNetRef { get; set; }

     private List<Product> ValueCollection { get; set; } = new();